CHR-onicles/SpotlightProgramGUI/README.md

 # SpotlightProgramGUI
- Same Spotlight Program like I did before but with GUI now
+ Same Spotlight Program like I did before but with GUI using PyQt5.